 • Researching ways to achieve equity across the criminal justice system from an individual's first contact with law enforcement to their release from incarceration.

-- We collaborate with a national network of criminal justice professionals including law enforcement, prosecutors, judges, and prison and jail administrators as they are the gatekeepers to transformational change.
-We also collaborate with community providers and ensure the voices of justice- system impacted individuals are heard and valued at every step.
+• Collaborating with national networks of criminal justice professionals including law enforcement, prosecutors, judges, and prison and jail administrators as they are the gatekeepers to transformational change.
+We also collaborate with community providers and ensure the voices of justice-system impacted individuals are heard and valued at every step.

-- We rapidly disseminate research findings to academic audiences, correctional stakeholders, practitioners, policymakers, and the public to ensure that our data-driven solutions change policy and practice in real-time.
+• Rapidly disseminating research findings to policymakers, criminal justice stakeholders, and the public to ensure that our data-driven solutions change policy and practice in real-time.